RyanNourbaran/DrinkEasy/README.md

 # DrinkEasy
-order drinks with a click of a button
+Order drinks with a click of a button on your phone!
+Pay for it easily via Interac API!

 ### How to run